hrabosch/crypto_recs_svc_task/README.md

 Option on service itself - If there is requirement to solve it on service level (which is not ideal at all), there are some ways how to do that by libraries or only with Spring filters -> Basic example of possible solution is in _TSK-00-Filter_ip_based_ branch of this repository.
 This is **not recommended** solution due to bad maintainability, etc.

+## Spring MVC - reason
+Spring MVC is used as a blocking solution due to Spring Batch.

+In case of separating CSV files import or removing batching, we can use Spring Webflux [docs](https://docs.spring.io/spring-framework/docs/current/reference/html/web-reactive.html) with reactive approach.
+We would be able to R2DBC Repository and keep it completely reactive.
+Due to finite Spring Batch, it is not possible to use R2DBC.

+### Is Spring Batch Required?
+Due to missing requirements/clarification I would suggest to consider different approaches based on questions like:

+_Are there often changes on source data?_

+_Expectations of dataset sizes?_

+_Do we want to be prepared for different data sources?_

+_etc..._